zenoss/ZenPacks.zenoss.OpenVZ/README.rst

 * ``privvmbytes``
 * ``privvmbytes.maxheld``

-Additional Data Points can be added to the ``openvz`` datasource.
-All you need to do is name the Data Point according to the naming convention described here, and the OpenVZ ZenPack will populate the Data Point with RRD data.
+Additional data points can be added to the ``openvz`` datasource.
+All you need to do is name the data point according to the naming convention described here, and the OpenVZ ZenPack will populate the data point with RRD data.

 The name of the Data Point should be of the following format: